7 Brands Using Virtual Try-On Tech to Boost Sales

 After implementing virtual try-on technology, Bailey Nielsen increased online sales in Australia by 400%.
 In Canada, the online sales for this retailer jumped up by 600%.

-The company is taking full advantage of its success by building a new mobile app with high-quality try-on technology.
+The company took full advantage of its success by building a new mobile app with high-quality try-on technology.

 4. Baume & Mercier